infinityiot/infinity-sdk/README.md

 * `setAirplaneModeEnabled`: Turn Airplane mode on or off.
      * param: value - `true` to on, `false` to off
      * param: cb - `null` or `InfinitySDK.CommandCallback` object with the result of the operation: succeed or not
+* `setClockStyle`: Set clock style on the lock screen.
+     * param: value - `true` to on, `false` to off
+     * param: cb - `null` or `InfinitySDK.CommandCallback` object with the result of the operation: succeed or not
+* `reboot`: Reboot the device.
+     * param: cb - `null` or `InfinitySDK.CommandCallback` object with the result of the operation: succeed or not
+* `shutdown`: Turn off the device.
+     * param: cb - `null` or `InfinitySDK.CommandCallback` object with the result of the operation: succeed or not

 #### Commands use the next callback inteface: